spryker/spryker-docs/docs/scos/dev/glue-api-guides/202108.0/retrieving-autocomplete-and-search-suggestions.md

 title: Retrieving autocomplete and search suggestions
 description: This article provides information on which endpoints to use to get search and auto-completion suggestions for your products, categories, and CMS fields.
 originalLink: https://documentation.spryker.com/2021080/docs/retrieving-autocomplete-and-search-suggestions
+originalArticleId: 31e2cfd0-e6e5-46ee-96a9-93ae816d6761
 redirect_from:
   - /2021080/docs/retrieving-autocomplete-and-search-suggestions
   - /2021080/docs/en/retrieving-autocomplete-and-search-suggestions
+  - /docs/retrieving-autocomplete-and-search-suggestions
+  - /docs/en/retrieving-autocomplete-and-search-suggestions
 ---

-In addition to [catalog search](https://documentation.spryker.com/docs/catalog-search), Glue API allows you to retrieve autocomplete suggestions for products, categories, and CMS pages.
+In addition to [catalog search](/docs/scos/dev/glue-api-guides/{{ page.version }}/searching-the-product-catalog.html), Glue API allows you to retrieve autocomplete suggestions for products, categories, and CMS pages.
 The feature allows developers to predict search strings and provide customers with available options.

 In your development, this resource can help you to enhance the customer experience by providing the relevant information for search, product filters, shopping cart, checkout, order history, wishlist, and many more.

 ## Installation

-For detailed information on the modules that provide the API functionality and related installation instructions, see [Glue API: Catalog feature integration](https://documentation.spryker.com/docs/glue-api-catalog-feature-integration).
+For detailed information on the modules that provide the API functionality and related installation instructions, see [Glue API: Catalog feature integration](https://documentation.spryker.com/2021080/docs/glue-api-catalog-feature-integration).

 ## Retrieve a search suggestion